This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Position the oven rack in the lower third section of your oven.
-Then, set the oven to preheat at 425° F (220° C).
+• Preheat the Oven: Place the oven rack in the lower third of the oven and preheat to 425°F (220°C).

-• Incorporate the finely chopped red bell pepper, green onion, and parsley into the existing mixture by stirring gently.
+• Add Vegetables: Stir in the chopped red bell pepper, green onion, and parsley.

-• Lightly mist a rimmed baking sheet with oil spray or manually apply a small amount of olive oil, ensuring the surface is evenly coated.
+• Prepare the Baking Sheet: Lightly grease a rimmed baking sheet with oil spray or olive oil.

-• Bake the crab cakes in the preheated oven for about 10 minutes.
-You'll know they're ready to flip when the bottoms are lightly browned and can be easily lifted with a spatula.
-After flipping, bake for another 8 to 10 minutes or until the other side is also lightly browned.
+• Bake: Bake for 10 minutes, or until the bottoms are lightly browned and lift easily with a spatula.
+Flip and bake for another 8 to 10 minutes until golden brown on both sides.

 Notes

-• Optimal Crabmeat: Choose quality lump crabmeat for the best texture and flavor.
+• Choose Quality Crab: Lump crabmeat provides the best texture and flavor.

-• Portion Control: Use an ice cream scoop or a measuring cup for uniform crab cakes that bake evenly.
+• Shape Evenly: Use an ice cream scoop or measuring cup for uniform crab cakes.

 Nutrition